Sjors/nado-book/attacks/guix.md

 ### Fixing the Problem with Gitian

-If your goal is to verify that nothing went wrong, you need to somehow make sure the same source code compiles into the exact same binaries.
-This phenomena is called reproducible builds, or deterministic builds.
+In order to verify no shenanigans happened in the process of converting source code to a compiled binary, you need something called reproducible builds, or deterministic builds.

 What deterministic implies is that, given a source, you’re going to get the same binary.
 And if you change one letter in the source, you’re going to get a different binary, but everybody will get the same result if they make the same change.